Matt Underwood: Broadcasting career

 Prior to joining the Guardians broadcast team on a full-time basis in 2000, Underwood spent 10 years at WEWS-TV 5 in Cleveland (ABC).
 Underwood joined WEWS as an associate sports producer after graduating from Baldwin-Wallace College in 1990.
 In December 1994, Underwood was named as a sports producer/reporter.
 During this time, he also worked for WKNR Radio (then at 1220 AM) as an update anchor and weekend show host.

 A year later he would become the weekend sports anchor at News Channel 5, and in November 1996 he became the station's sports director and weeknight 6 and 11 p.m. sports anchor, a job he held until 2000, when he became a full-time member of the Guardians' broadcasting team (having previously done radio and TV pregame shows for the team as a side job prior to 2000).

 Underwood was in the radio booth from 2000–2006, and then switched to TV beginning in 2007.
-He also calls high school football and college basketball games on Bally Sports Great Lakes during the offseason.
+He also has called high school football and college basketball games on Bally Sports Great Lakes during the offseason.

 Personal life

-Underwood is an Ashland, Ohio native who graduated from Baldwin-Wallace College in 1990.
-He currently lives in Avon Lake, Ohio with his wife Shelley and their children Max and Devan.
+Underwood is an Ashland, Ohio native who studied business administration and graduated from Baldwin-Wallace College in 1990.
+He currently lives in Avon Lake, Ohio with his wife Shelley and their children.
+Underwood's son, Max, is the bassist for the Cleveland-based metalcore band Midwinter.